There are a few small points that are important to be aware of before diving into the Catalyst Cloud.

 to find your project ID and name.

-If you are using the OpenStack command line interface you have most likely sourced an openrc file, as explained in Command line interface (CLI).
+If you are using the OpenStack command line interface you have most likely sourced an openrc file, as explained in Installation on Linux and Mac.
 If this is the case, you can find your project ID by issuing the following command:

 $ echo $OS_PROJECT_ID 1234567892b04ed38247bab7d808e214 $ echo $OS_Project_NAME My-Example-Company-Ltd